osg-htc/docs/docs/data/run-frontier-squid-container.md

 and CVMFS.
 The OSG distribution of frontier-squid is a straight rebuild of the upstream frontier-squid package for the convenience of OSG users.

+!!! tip
+    OSG recommends that all sites run a caching proxy for HTTP and HTTPS to help reduce bandwidth and improve throughput.

 This document outlines how to run Frontier Squid in a Docker container.

-## Frontier Squid Is Recommended

-OSG recommends that all sites run a caching proxy for HTTP and HTTPS to help reduce bandwidth and improve throughput.
-To that end, Compute Element (CE) installations include Frontier Squid automatically.
-We encourage all sites to configure and use this service, as described below.

-For large sites that expect heavy load on the proxy, it is best to run the proxy on its own host.
-If you are unsure if your site qualifies, we recommend initially running the proxy on your CE host and monitoring its bandwidth.
-If the network usage regularly peaks at over one third of the bandwidth capacity, move the proxy to a new host.

 Before Starting